PLENTY 8: The Aviary / Nymphlight / A Fable for Fountains

 The artist Joseph Cornell (1903-72) is best known for his enigmatic box constructions.
 His films likewise used found materials, but on occasion he employed filmmakers Rudy Burckhardt, Stan Brakhage or Larry Jordan to photograph original footage under his direction.

-PLENTY is a free monthly screening series selected by Mark Webber.
-PLENTY proposes a new way of looking at artists’ films by showing only a single work, regardless of its duration.
+The screening series PLENTY proposes a new way of looking at artists’ films by showing only a single work, regardless of its duration.
 Each film is given the freedom to unfold on its own terms, and the viewer is given the time and space to consider it.
-It forms part of the “Brief Habits” programme curated by Shama Khanna, supported by Arts Council England.